30/12/2025

 Ogee Bullnose Edge

-The ogee edge has a more decorative look with a concave top and a convex bottom.
+The ogee edge has a more decorative look, with a concave top and a convex bottom.
+This ornate edge profile combines curves similar to an S-shape, creating ogee edges ideal for formal, traditional interiors.
+While technically not a bullnose, ogee edges share the curved design philosophy.
 Many of our clients use it for fireplace surrounds and other decorative elements.

 You might be wondering how bullnose tile is used; it's a versatile and practical option for adding a finishing touch to your tiling project.
 Here are some popular applications of bullnose tiles: